My mind is your screened porch.

 your books on your lap, and I lay there

 on your face not unlike how you look

 when your arms are around me, and your legs.

 My heart is overflowing looking at you

-remembering a couple of days before that same look
+remembering a couple of days before that look.

-that if there was pussy-flavored ice cream, or maybe
+I thought once that if there was pussy-flavored ice cream,

-seasoned salt someone could make a fortune on that
+or maybe seasoned salt, someone could make a fortune on that

 but of course it’s not just the taste,